-Antonia Felix is a Managing Associate in the Family department.
+Antonia Felix is a Legal Director in the Family department.
 She specialises in all aspects of family law with a particular emphasis on complex financial remedy cases often involving assets in different jurisdictions and complicated trust structures.

-Legal 500 2017 describe her as 'charming and a great lawyer'.
+The Legal 500 2019 commended Antonia as 'unflappable, measured, sympathetic but steely when required'.
 Antonia was shortlisted for the Citywealth Future Leaders - Family Lawyer of the Year, Senior Associate award 2018.

 - MAP v MFP WEHC 627 (Fam) - Representing the husband in a case with assets, including a very successful family business, of £25m.
 The wife sought an add-back of £1.5million in respect of the husband's spending over a two year period.
 Following a final hearing at the High Court, the Judge found that although the husband had overspent significantly, this was not done with the intention of reducing the wife's claim, and so would not be added back.

 - Acting for a client in anticipation of and following the birth of their second child as a result of an overseas surrogacy agreement.
 We obtained a Parental Order on an expedited basis, having worked closely with our Immigration team who had secured a discretionary stay, enabling the child to enter and reside in England pending registration as a British national and issue of a British passport.

 Solicitor, Mishcon de Reya

 BPP Law School, London (GDL 2004 and LPC 2005)